 Modern Indian Paintings

 Glass Painting in India is a new concept and is extremely wonderful for its clarity and richness of colours.
 Patachitra flourished in the state of Odisha and is made on cloth with extremely vivid colours and mythology-based subject.
 Kalighat pots are another form, which are made on earthen pot or cloth.
 These are mainly used as wall hangings.
-Marble Painting is also a type of Indian painting which is also a recent form of painting made on exquisite marble stones.
+Marble Painting is also a type of modern Indian painting which is made on exquisite marble stones.
 Marble paintings are mainly used for decorative purpose, especially on tabletop, furniture and flower vases.
 The Indian artists adopted Indian Oil painting as a unique technique of art and Raja Ravi Verma was considered to be the pioneer who made this new medium popular in India.

 Indian Folk Painting gives a pictorial expression of village painters, which are marked by the subjects chosen from epics like Ramayana and Mahabharata and other mythological stories.
 Kalamkari is the form of art that involves weaving and block printing apart from painting.
-Silk Paintings and fabric paintings are done on cloth or different types of fabric.
-Bengal School of Arts and Madras School of Arts were established by the British to enhance the art culture in India.
+Silk Paintings and fabric paintings are done on cloth or different types of fabric Bengal School of Arts and Madras School of Arts were established by the British to enhance the art culture in India.